 One bitter cold day, a man gave his coat to an old beggar, who changed into a magnificent dragon.
 ‘I grant you,’ said the dragon, ‘three wishes.’
 Now the young man, who knew that some wishes bring only suffering on those to whom they are granted, thought for a very long time.
 At last he said, ‘For my first wish, I would like the foresight to always make the best choice.’
 ‘That,’ said the dragon, ‘is the cleverest wish I have ever been asked to grant.
 I grant it.’
 The man’s face lit up with an astonishment the dragon had never seen before, and has not seen since, though many ages have passed.
 Immediately, he said, ‘I have two more wishes and I would like you to grant them both in the same instant.
 For my second wish, I would like to reverse the first wish; for my third wish, I would like this whole encounter to be wiped from my memory until the end of time.’
 ‘Granted,’ said the dragon.
 ‘Thank you, sir,’ said the old beggar.
 ‘A man as wise as you will surely live a happy life.’
 And he shambled away, leaving the young man wondering.

 There are many, many others in his earlier writing.
-What’s thrilling about them though — and this is very important — is less the ideas, although there are certainly some very good ones, more the brightness, the playful delight, the irrepressible sense of free abandon, which generates or expresses itself in good ideas and vivid metaphors but which, ultimately, precedes them.
+What’s thrilling about them though — and this is very important — is less the ideas, although there are certainly some very good ones (along with a great many ridiculous ones), more the brightness, the playful delight, the irrepressible sense of free abandon, which generates or expresses itself in good ideas and vivid metaphors but which, ultimately, precedes them.
 This is what Ran Prieur has lost.

 Ran’s still a good man, and has been kind and generous in promoting my work on his blog, but about ten years ago or so, his firey sensitivity was almost completely extinguished, for pretty much the same reason it’s extinguished in everyone who once touched the big egg.
 Life became too materially easy.
 In Ran’s case he came into an inheritance, gave up the nightmarish life of temp-work he’d been forced into, bought some land and gave himself up to playing video games.